justinticktock/role-based-help-notes/readme.txt

 5. The 'twenty fourteen' theme showing the Contents page for a user with 'Proof Reader' role access.

 == Changelog ==

+= 1.2.8.1 =
+* 2014-03-07
+* Quick Fix - correction to code directing the page that the contents are sent to.
+1.2.8 version details...
+* Re-factored code into Classes.
+* Settings screen now in tabs.
+* Database handling of options simplified, dropped upgrade support pre 1.2.7 version.
+* New feature: Added the suggested plugin extension ["user_switching"](http://wordpress.org/plugins/user-switching/).
+* New feature: New error message on attempting to disable a plugin that is being forced active by plugin extensions.

 = 1.2.8 =
 * 2014-03-06